John P. Wilson

 Professor, Department of Sociology, Dornsife College of Letters, Arts and Sciences

-Visiting Professor (Thousand Talents Program), Institute of Geographical Sciences and Natural Resources Research, Chinese Academy of Sciences
+Professor, Institute of Geographical Sciences and Natural Resources Research

-Editor, Transactions in GIS
+Editor-in-Chief, Transactions in GIS

 Take a look at John Wilson’s

 Dr. John P. Wilson is Professor of Sociology and Spatial Sciences in the Dana and David Dornsife College of Letters, Arts and Sciences at the University of Southern California (USC) where he directs the Spatial Sciences Institute as well Wilson Map Lap.
 He holds appointments as Professor in the School of Architecture, in the Keck School of Medicine of USC’s Department of Preventive Medicine, and in the and in the Viterbi School of Engineering’s Departments of Computer Science and Civil & Environmental Engineering.